20 Players, 11 Support Staff To Travel To Manchester On Sunday - UrduPoint

 The five players and the masseur, who have are positive, have been advised by the PCB medical panel to observe strict quarantine to protect their families and friends from the contagion.
 As in the past, the PCB medical panel will provide them complete support and continue to monitor their progress.
 These players will undergo tests following the completion of the quarantine period and will be sent to England following two negative tests.

-PCB Chief Executive Wasim Khan: “This was a challenging and unprecedented process that we have conducted and I am pleased that following a second round of testing, we are able to confirm 20 players and 11 player support personnel will travel to Manchester on Sunday.
+PCB Chief Executive Wasim Khan said here: "This was a challenging and unprecedented process that we have conducted and I am pleased that following a second round of testing, we are able to confirm 20 players and 11 player support personnel will travel to Manchester on Sunday.

 "I am aware Mohammad Hafeez and Wahab Riaz took personal tests outside of our process prior to the second PCB testing.
 While their results came up negative, as per the PCB testing programme, they are deemed to have one negative test following a positive test.
 Therefore, once they are retested and receive a second negative result under the PCB testing programme, they will be available to join the squad in England.